dropdevrahul/hypr/README.md

 # Hypr

 ## About
-A desktop application build using wails and request to perform REST APIs
+A desktop application build using wails and reactjs to perform REST APIs

 ## Screenshots
 ![example](examples/hypr2.png)